English Freshman Course and Intensive Descriptions Fall '19

 Course descriptions from the English Department to supplement the information in the college catalogue.

 I. Introduction to Literary Study

-Entitled “Approaches to Literary Studies,” English 170 is designed as an introduction to the discipline of literary studies.
+English 170, Approaches to Literary Studies, is designed as an introduction to the discipline of literary studies.
 While each section has a different focus (see descriptions below), they have a common agenda: to explore the concerns and methods of the discipline.
 Topics range from specific critical approaches and their assumptions to larger questions about meaning-making in literature, criticism, and theory.
 Assignments will develop skills for research and writing in English, including the use of secondary sources and the critical vocabulary of literary study.

 Approaches to Literary Studies

 Everyone today has a story to tell.
 But are all stories worth telling?
 What makes for a good story?
 What’s the difference between telling stories and telling lies?
 In order to come to terms with the “narrative turn” in the arts and sciences we will adapt a dueling approach: the first technical and the second imaginary.
 On the one hand, we will pillage useful studies of narrative from the ancients to the moderns.
 Here our goal will be to acquire a durable set of tools and concepts: plot, description, narrator, free indirect style, focalization, storyworlds, etc. On the other hand, to test these lenses, we will examine (and perhaps create) fictional texts that both bind and unravel narrative conventions.
 These might include: Virginia Woolf’s To the Lighthouse, Ford Madox Ford’s The Good Soldier, Eileen Chang’s Love in a Fallen City, Franz Kafka’s “The Burrow,” Daniel Clowes’s graphic novel Ghost World, and short stories by Ernest Hemingway, Kathy Acker, Alice Munro, Lydia Davis, Mary Butts, and others.